House panel preps subpoenas on White House security clearances, 2020 census

 "Can you believe that the Radical Left Democrats want to do our new and very important Census Report without the all important Citizenship Question," Trump wrote.
 "Report would be meaningless and a waste of the $Billions (ridiculous) that it costs to put together!"

-The committee's decision to issue the subpoenas comes a day before the House Judiciary Committee will vote Wednesday to authorize subpoenas for special counsel Robert Mueller's full and complete Russia report and its underlying evidence and documents.
+The committee's decision to issue the subpoenas comes a day before the House Judiciary Committee is to vote to authorize subpoenas for special counsel Robert Mueller's full and complete Russia report and its underlying evidence and documents.